-The important thing about interviewing is to relax the participants as much as possible so they’re having a conversation and not presenting or being stilted.
+The important thing about interviewing is to relax the participants as much as possible so they’re having a normal conversation and not acting or being self-conscious.

 Usually participants feel more comfortable sitting down but ask them what they like and help them feel at ease.

-Props are great they can help relax an interviewee and they make the image more interesting.
+Props are great, such as instruments or sports balls, they can help relax an interviewee and they make the image more interesting.

 There’s Safety In Numbers

-For this interview, the participants did not speak much english and in an effort to set them at ease I interviewed them all at once.
-This had the effect of producing a more natural conversation and was therefore more interesting for the viewer.
+For this interview, the participants did not speak much English and in an effort to set them at ease I interviewed them altogether.
+This had the effect of producing a more natural conversation and was, therefore, more interesting for the viewer.

 Leave The Camera Rolling

-I personally like to leaving the camera rolling before and after the interview sometimes when the interviewee is most relaxed and you’re just having a conversation you’ll get the best results.
+I personally like to leave the camera rolling before and after the interview.
+Sometimes when the interviewee is most relaxed and you’re just having a conversation you’ll get the best results.